imgVOID/data-loss-probability/README.md

-# Servers failure simulator with data loss probability calculation.
+# Servers failure simulator with data loss probability calculation
 Prints results to command line.
 Has 2 modes:
 1) "-n num --random" num servers with random allocation of 2 replicas of 0 < data < 100.